 Some of the famous paste tomato varieties are Amish Paste and Roma.
 If you grow your own tomatoes and planing on canning tomato sauce it will be a great idea to plant some paste varieties.

-However, you can can any type of tomato and you can even make a mix of a few varieties.
+However, you can can any type of tomato and you can even make a mix of a few varieties (here is how to ferment tomatoes and how to can crushed tomatoes.
+I crushed a few different varieties together).
 The flavor will change obviously and the cooking time might change depending on the water content of your tomatoes but you can use this tutorial to can any variety of tomatoes.

 If you grow your own tomatoes, make sure to pick them at the Green Mature Stage and let them ripen indoors.
 More on when to pick tomatoes in this post.